matchID-project/matchID-project.github.io/starting.md

 If you're running on other system (like MacOS) you should go to the official [Docker install page](https://docs.docker.com/install/), and don't forget to install [docker-compose](https://docs.docker.com/compose/install/) too.

+Note:
 If you're behind a reverse proxy, you may have to declare them in your `ENV`:
 ```
 export http_proxy=http://10.23.15.33:3128
 export http_proxy=https://10.23.15.33:3128
 ```
 Don't forget then to configure your host technologies too (apt | apk | yum, and Docker).

 Now you can start the tutorial mode, which downloads, compiles necessary stuff, and launches the backend, frontend as well as elasticsearch :

 ```
 make start
 ```

 This may take some time, as this handles many actions :